Best Countries to Study in Europe

 Educational System Rankings:

-- The University of Oslo and Norwegian University of Science and Technology rank in QS Top 1500 for marine biology and engineering.
-Practical, research-focused education is a hallmark of their educational approach.
+- The University of Oslo and the Norwegian University of Science and Technology (NTNU) both rank within the global top 300 in QS 2026, with particular strength in marine biology, renewable energy, and Arctic research.

 Cost Comparison: